dannybrian/eventpresent/README.md

 presentations.
 This is an evolution of something I've been doing in my own presentations for a long time, but more flexible and stable than what I'd built previously.

-The components:
+## The Components

 * The big screen presentation at `web/big/`.
-One of my goals here was to have zero UI dependencies, and I achieved that pretty easily with Custom Elements.
-All the frontends use the Paho MQTT client (32K).
+One of my goals here was to have zero UI dependencies, and I achieved that pretty easily.
+All the frontends use the Paho MQTT client (32K), loaded via CDN.

 * The audience app at `web/`.
 This is a PWA that prompts users with questions.
 Also zero UI dependencies.
+The `index.html` gets generated via `index-src.html` using Parcel.

 * The speaker app at `web/admin/`.
 This is a PWA.
 It controls everything else as an authenticated admin user.